maheshdbabar9340/Snake-Game/README.md

-# Snake-Game using HTML5 and CSS3.
+# Snake-Game using HTML5, CSS3 and Javascript.